 Have a Student Support Buddy

-If you are from a background that is traditionally underrepresented in higher education, you may feel that you would benefit from having some additional support to help you through your first academic year at Keele.
+If you are from a background that is traditionally underrepresented in higher education, are arriving at Keele from overseas, or have additional support needs, you may feel that you would benefit from having a student support buddy to help you through your first academic year at Keele.

 - Care leavers